 In my twenties I was singer-songwriter in Texas and California.
 In Sausalito, CA I taught songwriting at the former Family Light Music School.
 During my tenure I was fortunate to be the student and friend of the master blues guitarist Michael Bloomfield.
 In that period I wrote Songwriting: How To Write Music and Lyrics published by Ermine Press (available on Amazon).
 In 1979 I moved to Los Angeles where I wrote songs that came to me as soundtracks to my dreams.
 I performed the songs and won a prize at a Len Chandler and John Braheny’s L. A. Songwriters Showcase.
 In 1981 I gave up songwriting to write screenplays, short stories and, more recently, novels.

-As I wrote these works, I made my living as a carpenter, factory foreman, shipping manager and, for twenty five years, a software developer and engineer.
+As I wrote these works, I made my living as a carpenter, factory foreman, shipping manager and, for twenty five years, a software engineer.
 In 2017 I retired from the Fred Hutchinson Cancer Research Center in Seattle where, for thirteen years, I wrote secure, object-oriented, data-driven applications for research scientists.
 In 2017 my artist wife and I moved to Boise, Idaho where I have become a performer once more.